PapersSubmit/LogReducer/README.md

 # LogReducer

-eBPF-based Log Filter and log benmark of paper `LogReducer: Identify and Reduce Log Hotspots inKernel on the Fly` submit to ICSE 2023
+eBPF-based Log Filter and log benmark of paper `LogReducer: Identify and Reduce Log Hotspots in Kernel on the Fly` submit to ICSE 2023

 ## Require
 ```